inovex/elements/doc/framework-integration/react-instructions.md

 ## 0) Prepare your Project

-First of all you should make sure your current setup without the inovex elements work and boot properly.
+Before using `@inovex/elements`, you should make sure that your current setup works and boots properly.
-If that's the case you can proceed.
+If this is the case, proceed to the next step.

 ## 1) Install `@inovex/elements-react`

-We provide an integration layer package for React so you are able to integrate the elements as any other dependency into your React project.
-The package match the name of the respective inovex element in PascalCase (e.g. `InoButton` for `ino-button`).
+We provide an integration layer package for React so that you can integrate the elements just like any other dependency into your React project.
+The name of the package matches the name of the respective inovex element in PascalCase (e.g. `InoButton` for `ino-button`).

-We're not yet on npm, so you need to set a npm config before you can install the package.
+We're not yet on npm.
+Hence, you need to set up a npm config before you are able to install the package.
 The following command will update your local npm config to always request `@inovex` prefixed packages from our private registry and not from npmjs.org.
 To do so, copy the following command into your terminal and execute it:

 ```sh